federkasten/butler/README.md

 (butler/work! example-butler :request-foo "foo")
 ```

-In worker threads, define handlers of requests, and send results to the main thread using `bring` function;
+In worker threads, define handlers of requests using `serve!` and send results to the main thread using `bring`;

 ```clj
 (require '[butler.core :as butler])